VR-25/acc/README.md

 - `sh install-online.sh --changelog --non-interactive` prints the version code (integer) and changelog URL (string) when an update is available.
 In interactive mode, it also asks the user whether they want to download and install the update.

-- You may also want to read `NOTES/TIPS FOR FRONT-END DEVELOPERS > Exit Codes` below.
+- You may also want to read `SETUP/USAGE > Terminal Commands > Exit Codes` below.

 ---